ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

   (id \dashv id) \;\;\;\;, \;\;\;\; Type
 $$

-which in turn is the ambient category and its type universe.
+which in turn is the ambient category and its [[type universe]].
 Hence this gives again that Essence is the ambient $\infty$-topos.

 ##### C Die Reflexion / Reflection